Laleh-S/anime_frontend/README.md

 ````

 I then seeded my database with anime data.
 Here is my Anime table, it extends the db.Model and the BaseModel.
-By extending db.Model Flask-SQLAlchemy knows  about my model, so it can use it.  **__tablename__ = "animes"** used directly to create a TABLE in Postgresql.
+By extending db.Model Flask-SQLAlchemy knows  about my model, so it can use it.  **__tablename__ = "animes"** used directly to create a TABLE in PostgreSQL.
 Here I used specific columns for my Anime Table.
 ````

 from app import db